MicrosoftDocs/windows-iotcore-docs/windows-iotcore/index.md

 ms.topic: landing page
 ms.prod: Windows
 ms.technology: IoT
-description: This is the landing page for the Windows 10 IoT Core developer documentation
+description: This is the landing page for the Windows 10 IoT Core developer documentation.
 keywords: windows iot, developer documentation, docs, IoT Core
 ---

 ---
-# Windows IoT Core developer documentation
+# Windows IoT developer documentation

-Windows IoT Core is a version of Windows 10 that is optimized for smaller devices with or without a display that run on both ARM and x86/x64 devices.
+Windows IoT is a version of Windows 10 that is optimized for smaller devices with or without a display that run on both ARM and x86/x64 devices.
 The Windows IoT Core documentation provides information on connecting, managing, updating, and securing your devices, and more.

 <ul class="panelContent cardsFTitle">
     <li>